DFE-Digital/architecture/reference/dfe-target-architecture.md

 The model highlights that while users and services may differ, many rely on the same underlying data and capabilities.

-**Customer journeys**

-Customer journeys represent **services** used by:

--   the education sector\
--   citizens\
--   parents, teachers and learners

-These services are typically designed around policy outcomes or regulatory processes.

-**Partner journeys**

-Partner journeys represent **system-to-system interactions** with external organisations.

-These typically involve:

--   integrations with school management information systems\
--   APIs used by sector systems\
--   data sharing with other government departments

-**Business journeys**

-Business journeys support **internal users and operational processes**,
-including:

--   DfE staff\
--   policy teams\
--   analysts\
--   operational and delivery teams

 ## From user journeys to architecture

 Although services appear very different from a user perspective, many rely on **similar underlying capabilities**, including:

--   common operational datasets\
+-   common operational datasets
--   shared business rules\
+-   shared business rules
 -   similar workflows and validations

-Historically these capabilities have often been implemented separately in different systems, which has led to duplication, inconsistent data and higher delivery costs.
+Historically, these capabilities have often been implemented separately in different systems, which has led to duplication, inconsistent data and higher delivery costs.